Test module filtrations for unit $F$-modules: Introduction

-We also give examples that this no longer holds if $f$ is finite and tamely ramified along a smooth divisor.
 Finally in Section \ref{VFiltComparison} we achieve the comparison with Stadnik's $V$-filtration.
 We show that these two filtrations do not coincide in general (Example \ref{StadnikVFiltrationNotEqualTestModuleFiltration}) and show that they coincide in the cases where Stadnik proved existence.
 We also show that the zeroth graded piece of Stadnik's filtration which carries a unit $F$-crystal structure corresponds to the associated crystal of the first graded piece of the test module filtration.
 Both statements are part of Theorem \ref{VFiltTestmoduleMainComparison}.

 As usual, whenever the upper shriek functor is involved there are a lot of compatibilities to be checked.
 Eventually all the compatibilities involving upper shriek and Cartier structures will hopefully be contained in an updated version of \cite{blickleboecklecartiercrystals}.
 In order to keep this paper reasonably self-contained we prove all compatibilities involving upper shriek and Cartier structures whenever there is no direct reference.
 In doing this we do not strive for maximal generality but rather restrict to the cases that we really need.